Selich/lambdaworks-conEEct-challenge/README.md

    It's a type of minmax algorithm that tries and finds all available moves and outcomes from a given move.

-   If the leafs in the decision tree return a FourInLine state, then we return the winning score and compare it with the number of steps it took.
+   If the leafs in the decision tree return a FourInLine state, then we return the winning score and compare it with the other posible outcomes.

    The move with the best calculated score is then executed.